pinkpong111/Resolution-Based-Information-Theory/RBIT.md

 > **How should information transform as it moves through layers of different resolution — and how does the system grow in its capacity to handle higher resolution over time?**

-v3.4 adds two coupled questions: how can a system obtain broad-and-deep coverage by composing scoped specialists rather than forcing one resolver to cover the whole spectrum, and how can a transfer be calibrated against the receiver's actual terrain rather than the sender's assumptions?
+v3.4 added two coupled questions: how can a system obtain broad-and-deep coverage by composing scoped specialists rather than forcing one resolver to cover the whole spectrum, and how can a transfer be calibrated against the receiver's actual terrain rather than the sender's assumptions? v3.5 adds the persistence question: how can upper and lower agents mutually revise long-term maps without contaminating the correction relation, erasing specialization, or confusing consensus with cleanliness?
 The resulting operational chain is:

 ```
 terrain-conditioned allocation